-While chicken wings are definitely not thought of as being healthy, these are fried with air, which helps make them a little healthier and maybe even a little crispier.
+While chicken wings are definitely not thought of as being healthy, these are fried with air.
+This helps make them a little healthier and maybe even a little crispier than deep fried wings.
 Some are super spicy, and others can be really sweet.
 These are a little of both and so delicious.
 The only problem is you won’t want to stop eating them.

 Breaking down chicken wings